Clarity-Analytics/canvas-OLD-Workstation/src/app/doc.reference.component.md

 - Add (a new user)
 - Edit (if the user has the appropriate rights)
 - Delete:  A user can only be deleted if he/she has never used the system; for example was added in error.
 In this case the record is physically deleted.
-Once a user has start using the system, the record cannot be deleted – it can only be made inactive by setting the InactiveDate field.
+Once a user has start using the system, the record cannot be deleted – it can only be made inactive by setting the isActive field.
 An inactive user (and its memberships) can be re-activated again.
 Deleting or inactivating a user requires the appropriate access rights.
 Like all Delete actions, a Are you sure - Yes/No confirmation will popup.
 - Group Membership: groups to which the user belongs.
 A popup form with a picklist is shown.
 A user can belong to zero or many groups.
 Groups live in a flat structure, with no hierarchy.
 So, groups cannot belong to groups.
 Groups and how they are created is described in the next section.
 Once a group or membership has been editted, the affected users will be send a message.
 - Related Datasources shows the Datasources to which this user has access.